 The Vashta Nerada first appeared in the Tenth Doctor two-parter “Scilence in the Library / Forest of the Dead”.
 These specific ones are said to have come from the planet once called “Funworld”, giving this a direct connection to Night of the Vahsta Nerada, the Fourth Doctor audio that kicked this boxset off.

 This is set during the early days of the Time War.
-The Doctor is still The Doctor, and the timelines and universe in general are completely screwed up as the two sides have yet to resort to actual regular attacking warfare and are still buggering up time to one up each other.
+The Doctor is still The Doctor, and the timelines and universe in general are completely screwed up as the two sides have yet to resort to actual regular attacking warfare and are still buggering up time in attempts to one up each other.
 Ollistra debuted in the first War Doctor set, though during that set it is implied that the War Doctor and her are already acquainted, so this works out well (I believe she was supposed to show up during McGann’s Time War boxset anyway).

 Night and Day of the Vashta Nerada aren’t like night and day, they’re actually quite similar, though with Night people were being picked off because the exterminators were idiots, here they actually wanted to escape and destroy the evidence, and eventually do… well, some of them.
 It’s a classic “have to make it here through a hostile environment” story, but it’s a good one, with a good cast.
 A fun story to pass an hour-ish.